alshapton/Pyntel4004/docs/source/hardware/machine/rdr.rst

 Whether a 0 or a 1 is transferred is a function of the hardware and not under control of the programmer.
 That is to say, when a 4001 ROM chip is ordered, it is required to determine **at that stage** what the functionality of the pins should be.
 Once ordered, the decision cannot be reverted.
+An order form can be downloaded :download:`here <../../intro/resources/Intel-4001-Custom-ROM-Order-Form.pdf>`

 .. _rdr: https://github.com/alshapton/Pyntel4004/blob/5e9f4253d8a412f6a3ec8fca5e3acfc88e0861c3/pyntel4004/src/hardware/machine.py#L208